-We are assuming that you will be working with a 'good quality' data corpus and data set.
+7. We are assuming that you will be working with a 'good quality' data corpus and data set.
 We would argue that 'good data' are defined by a particular set of criteria regarding what, why, and how they were collected, and offer rich, detailed and complex accounts of the topic.
-Good data do not just provide a surface overview of the topic of interest, or simply reiterate a common-sense account.
+Good data do not just provide a surface overview of the topic of interest, or simply reiterate a commonsense account.
 The challenge for the novice researcher is to interact with research participants in such a way that they generate rich and complex insights.
-Producing a good analysis of poor quality data is a far more demanding task for the analyst, although it can potentially be done by a skilled and experienced analyst.
+Producing a good analysis of poor quality data is a far more demanding task for the analyst, although it can potentially be performed by a skilled and experienced analyst.

-See Poland (2002) for a discussion of the problems with the idea of a 'verbatim' transcript, and what is left out, and retained, through this process.
+8. See Poland (2002) for a discussion of the problems with the idea of a 'verbatim' transcript, and what is left out, and retained, through this process.

-What we mean by thematic map is similar, but less detailed, than the 'codebook' Ryan and Bernard (2000) refer to, which involves the a detailed account of the hierarchical relationship between codes, as well as a description of each, their criteria, exemplars and counter examples, and other such detail.
-Like Boyatzis' (1998) account of a thematic code, this model is then applied to (and revised in relation to) the data.
-See figures 2 to 4 for visual representations of a thematic maps and its refinement.
-Another example of a thematic map - this time in table form - can be found in Frith & Gleeson (2004).
+9. What we mean by thematic map is similar to, but less detailed than, the 'codebook' Ryan and Bernard (2000) refer to, which involves a detailed account of the hierarchical relationship between codes, as well as a description of each, their criteria, exemplars and counter - examples, and other such details.
+Like Boyatzis's (1998) account of a thematic code, this model is then applied to (and revised in relation to) the data.
+See Figures 2-4 for visual representations of a thematic maps and its refinement.
+Another example of a thematic map - this time in table form - can be found in Frith and Gleeson (2004).